bpjoshi/AdvertSystemRepo/README.md

 Technology Used: This web application is made using Spring 4 (Core, AOP, Security, JDBC, Webflow), Hibernate, Apache Tiles, JSP, Javascript, Ajax, JQuery, JSON.
 Loggin and Unit Testings are enabled.
 For backend, MySQL has been used as a relational database and Apache Tomcat 7 as a server.

-Other Details: The porject is not fully complete yet.
-It's in progress and will be completed by the end of March 2016.
+Other Details: The porject is not here on github is not fully complete.
+Contact me if you need the fully developed project code.